Network Overview Discovery and Exploration for Excel 2007/2010

 NodeXL is a project from the Social Media Research Foundation and is a collaboration among:

-NodeXL requires Office 2007 or 2010.
+NodeXL requires Office 2010, 2013 or 2016.
 Other versions of Excel (like 2008 on Mac, or the older 2003) do not work with NodeXL (sorry!).
+Mac users may want to run NodeXL in a virtual machine locally or in the cloud.

-A video tutorial for NodeXL can be found at: http://www.connectedaction.net/2009/11/11/video-using-nodexl-to-map-the-digg-mentioning-twitter-population/
+A video tutorial for NodeXL can be found at: https://www.youtube.com/watch?v=VwVvQhhLUqc

 A book Analyzing Social Media Networks with NodeXL: Insights from a connected world is available from Morgan-Kaufmann: